adamjfield/Social-Network-API/README.md

   <a class="questions"></a>
   ## Questions

-  If you have any questions about the repo, open an issue or contact me directly at [adamjfield@gmail.com](mailto:adamjfield@gmail.com) Source Han Sans).
+  If you have any questions about the repo, open an issue or contact me directly at [adamjfield@gmail.com](mailto:adamjfield@gmail.com).
 You can find more of my work at [adamjfield](https://github.com/undefined).